In this article, we will take a look at some of the best electric leaf blowers.

 While this might not be an exhaustive list of features, it’s a fairly comprehensive one nonetheless.

-As you read our reviews keep these features in mind and you should have a pretty clear picture of which one suits your own particular needs.
+As you read our electric leaf blower reviews keep these features in mind and you should have a pretty clear picture of which one suits your own particular needs.

 There are 8 separate products reviewed in the section below, so there’s a good chance you’ll find something that catches your eye.

-I won’t pretend that Best Partner is a name that most people associate with outdoor power equipment, but if all of their product offerings are as impressive as the BLG7000 corded electric leaf blower it probably should be.
+I won’t pretend that Best Partner is a name that most people associate with outdoor power equipment, but if all of their product offerings are as impressive as this corded electric leaf blower it probably should be.

 This is a practical and reliable model that retails for well under $100.